nemanjam/next-auth-custom-provider-demo/README.md

 Demo app for Next-auth custom provider using https://squareup.com OAuth provider.
 Provider implementation is in `lib/providers/square.ts`.
 Login is fully functional and uses sandbox test account, you must login with provided test account into Square dashboard and open `Default Test Account` in another tab and then you can test the login with Square in the demo.

 Demo allows login with Square, creating, publishing and deleting posts, and reseeding database for another test.
 It is hosted on Vercel and uses external Postgres database on separate server.
+It must use low latency database or login will time out and throw error.

 **Demo link: https://next-auth-custom-provider-demo.vercel.app**